rseah145/smw-term2/Journal_3_notes/Section A.md

 5. The ST along with another message is sent back to the user from the TGS
 ![image](../images/Pasted%20image%2020230814154003.png)

-6. User decrypts the message, creates an authenticator message, sends the user authenticator
+6. User decrypts the message, creates an authenticator message, then finally sends the user authenticator